METALS-Nickel prices boosted by Philippines ban for mining island

 Meanwhile, French mining group Eramet warned that its nickel subsidiary in New Caledonia is at risk of entering liquidation within weeks if protests continue to disrupt its operations.

-INVENTORIES: Stocks in LME-registered warehouses climbed by 372 tonnes to their highest since August 2018 at 249,198 tonnes, having added about 60% last year.
+INVENTORIES: Total nickel stocks in LME-registered warehouses climbed by 372 tonnes to their highest since August 2018 at 249,198 tonnes, having added about 60% last year.
 MNISTX-TOTAL

-DOLLAR: The stronger dollar made greenback-priced metals more expensive to holders of other currencies, reducing their appeal.
+SPREADS: LME cash nickel's discount against the three-month contract CMNI0-3 fell to about $52 a tonne from the six-month high of $67.50 touched in December.
+This pointed to an easing of oversupply concerns in the LME system.

-COLUMN: Funds remain in the driving seat as copper hits fresh highs.
+DOLLAR: The stronger dollar made greenback-priced metals more expensive for holders of other currencies.

 Reporting by Zandi Shabalala Additional reporting by Enrico Dela Cruz Editing by Mark Potter and David Goodman